naghazal/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 Now that we've called the Computer Vision service, we want to create an entry in "ImageInsights" with only the following results: ImageId, Caption, and Tags (you can confirm this by revisiting `ImageInsights.cs`).

-1. The following code below accomplishes this.
+1. The following code (added in ImageProcessor.cs during the previous steps) below accomplishes this.

 ```csharp
 ImageInsights result = new ImageInsights